-Students need well-developed reading skills in order to understand and interpret information in their textbooks and writing skills to develop essays and term or other papers.
+Students need well-developed reading skills in order to understand and interpret information in their textbooks and writing skills to develop essays and projects.

-ENGL 1 - Summarize, analyze, evaluate, and synthesize college-level texts.
+ENGL 1- Summarize, analyze, evaluate, and synthesize college-level texts.

 ENGL 1 - Write a well-reasoned, well-supported expository essay that demonstrates application of the academic writing process.